How to Identify and Fix Thin ContentМануалы

 3.4.
 Check Your Keywords

 Long-tail keywords are now much more effective than those of just one word.
-You need to run a keyword popularity search first.
+You can find keyword suggestions using free keyword tool by seoreviewtools.
 Then, you can take those phrases, go through your content, and see how you can replace the single words with phrases that will fit naturally within your content.

 3.5.
 Fix Technical Issues